josh-clarke/propass/DEVNOTES.md

 * [`babel.config.json`](https://github.com/josh-clarke/propass/blob/main/babel.config.json) - This file lets the Babel compiler know some project specific options for compiling this project.

+Here, we let Babel know it is converting from TypeScript

 ```json
 {
   "presets": [
     ["@babel/preset-typescript"],
 ```

-Let Babel know it is converting from TypeScript
+Then we tell Babel to output JavaScript that is compatible with the latest node.js

 ```json
     ["@babel/preset-env", {
       "targets": {
         "node": "current"
 ```
-Output JavaScript that is compatible with the latest node.js

 * [`build.sh`](https://github.com/josh-clarke/propass/blob/main/build.sh) - This is a `bash` shell script that builds and packages the standalone binaries for MacOS, Linux, and Windows.
 It requires that the node.js module `pkg` is installed globally.